outtalent-team/culture/quality_standards.md

 # Excellence Aspirations ⭐️⭐️⭐️⭐️⭐️

-This document shows what quality aspirations we have in various domains related to all Outtalent's services, products, and interactions.
+This document shows what quality aspirations we have in various domains related to Outtalent's services, products, and interactions.

 ## Everything 🌎

+We want all services, products, and interactions to be:
   - Thoughtful
   - Friendly
   - Pleasant